amrutakulkarni9812/Data_Mining/README.md

 # DataScienceCodeSamples
-This project aims at developing various statistical analysis using R and SAS.
+This project aims at developing various statistical analysis technique using R / SAS.